SFDC-Assets/DynamicSFMaps/readme.md

 ---

+## Summary

+This component was originally designed for the Organization Clothing and Individual Equipment (OCIE) program for the U.S. Army.
+The goal of this component was to render all of the warehouse locations that contained the requested order line items onto a dynamically created Salesforce Maps layer.
+From the simple push of a button on the order form, users would be automatically redirected to a view of Salesforce Maps that displays all of the locations that contained the requested items.

 ## Additional Setup Instructions

 Provide additional steps to setup the package, such as assigning permission sets or loading sample data.